slopukhov/magento-docker/README.md

 * Disable: `docker-compose exec app magento uopz-disable && docker-compose restart app web`

 :exclamation: for example, this extension is present in PHP image: `slopukhov/php:8.1.19-fpm`

+#### Enable/disable php-spx (Depends on the availability of the necessary extension in the PHP image used)

+* Enable: `docker-compose exec app magento spx-enable && docker-compose restart app web`
+* Disable: `docker-compose exec app magento spx-disable && docker-compose restart app web`

+Add parameters `?SPX_KEY=dev&SPX_ENABLED=1` to your URL to measure this URL.
+Example: `https://magento.test/?SPX_KEY=dev&SPX_ENABLED=1`
+Open with your browser the following URL: `https://magento.test/?SPX_KEY=dev&SPX_UI_URI=/` to access to the spx web UI control panel.

+:exclamation: for example, this extension is present in PHP image: `slopukhov/php:8.2.8-fpm`

 #### Enable/disable tideways (Depends on the availability of the necessary extension in the PHP image used)